 The Real Estate Investment Trust (REIT), which is backed by Mumbai-based real estate company K Raheja Corp and private equity firm Blackstone, is the second REIT IPO after Embassy Office Parks REIT.

-The IPO aims to garner Rs 4,500 crore.
-The issue will raise Rs 1,000 crore of fresh capital while promoter K Raheja group and Blackstone will sell units worth Rs 3500 crore.
+The IPO aimed to raise Rs 1,000 crore of fresh capital while promoter K Raheja group and Blackstone offered units worth Rs 3500 crore.

 The proceeds of the fresh issue will be utilised towards partial or full pre-payment or scheduled repayment of certain debt facilities of the Asset SPVs availed from banks/financial institutions (including any accrued interest and any applicable penalties/ premium); purchase of Non-Convertible Redeemable Preference Shares (NCRPS) of Mindspace Business Parks Private Limited (MBPPL); and general purposes.

 Mindspace Business Parks REIT owns a quality office portfolio located in four key office markets of India.
 Its portfolio includes a total leasable area of 29.5 million sq ft with five integrated business parks and five independent offices across the Mumbai Metropolitan Region, Pune, Hyderabad, and Chennai.

 Powered by Capital Market - Live News

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)